Prizes and Fellowships

-Two Exchange Fellowships for study at the University of Heidelberg/Germany cover tuition and fees plus a monthly stipend of 700 Euro for ten months.
+Two Exchange Fellowships for study at the University of Heidelberg cover tuition and fees plus provide a monthly stipend of 900 euros for ten months.
 In addition, the University of Heidelberg will cover the fees for a preparatory language course beginning in September (participants will receive an additional monthly stipend) and, if desired, for a language course (4 hrs per week) that is offered throughout the academic year.

-The German academic year customarily runs from mid October to mid July with a two month break from mid-February to mid-April between semesters.
+The German academic year customarily runs from mid-October through July with a two month break from mid-February to mid-April between semesters.

-The competition is open to graduating seniors and current graduate students, from all academic units in the university.
-Courses in medicine and law are not available to exchange students.
-Some courses in biosciences are restricted, contact Patrizia McBride (firstname.lastname@example.org) for more information.
+The competition is open to graduating seniors and current graduate students from all academic units in the university.
+Courses in medicine are not available to exchange students and some courses in biosciences may be restricted.
 Applicants must have a good knowledge of the German language (e.g. advanced/B2 level) by the beginning of the German academic year in October.

-Application material must include CV (complete with local address, telephone number and e-mail address), transcript, a rationale for study at the University of Heidelberg (circa 1-2 pages, single-spaced), one letter of recommendation from a professor in the student’s field, and the completed application form.
-Contact Miriam Zubal (email@example.com) to request the application form.
-Please contact Patrizia McBride, firstname.lastname@example.org, with any questions.
+Application material must include a CV (complete with local address, telephone number and e-mail address), transcript, a rationale for study at the University of Heidelberg (circa 1-2 pages, single-spaced), one letter of recommendation from a professor in the student’s field, and the completed application form.
+Contact Keeley Boerman email@example.com) to request the application form.

 Students interested in the exchange can find extensive information online at www.uni-heidelberg.de/international-exchange

-DEADLINE: All Application material to Miriam Zubal, 183 Goldwin Smith Hall on or before March 15, 2017.
+DEADLINE: All Application material to Keeley Boerman, 183 Goldwin Smith Hall on or before March 15, 2021.